Malik-Shah I

 During his youth, he spent his time participating in the campaigns of his father Alp Arslan, along with the latter's vizier Nizam al-Mulk.
 During one such campaign in 1072, Alp Arslan was fatally wounded and died only a few days later.
 After that, Malik-Shah was crowned as the new sultan of the empire, but the succession was contested by his uncle Qavurt.
 Although Malik-Shah was the nominal head of the Seljuk state, Nizam al-Mulk held near absolute power during his reign.
 Malik-Shah spent the rest of his reign waging war against the Karakhanids to the east and establishing order in the Caucasus.

-The cause of Malik-Shah's death remains under dispute to this day; according to some scholars, he was poisoned by Abbasid caliph al-Muqtadi, while others say that he was poisoned by the supporters of Nizam al-Mulk.

 Etymology

 Although he was known by several names, he was mostly known as "Malik-Shah", a combination of the Arabic word malik (king) and the Persian word shah (which also means king).

 Early life

 Malik-Shah was born on 16 August 1055 and spent his youth in Isfahan.
 According to the 12th-century Persian historian Muhammad bin Ali Rawandi, Malik-Shah had fair skin, was tall and somewhat bulky.
 In 1064, Malik-Shah, only 9 years old by then, along with Nizam al-Mulk, the Persian vizier of the Empire, took part in Alp Arslan's campaign in the Caucasus.
 The same year, Malik-Shah was married to Terken Khatun, the daughter of the Karakhanid khan Ibrahim Tamghach-Khan.
 In 1066, Alp Arslan arranged a ceremony near Merv, where he appointed Malik-Shah as his heir and also granted him Isfahan as a fief.

 In 1071, Malik-Shah took part in the Syrian campaign of his father, and stayed in Aleppo when his father fought the Byzantine emperor Romanos IV Diogenes at Manzikert.
 In 1072, Malik-Shah and Nizam al-Mulk accompanied Alp-Arslan during his campaign in Transoxiana against the Karakhanids.
 However, Alp-Arslan was badly wounded during his expedition, and Malik-Shah shortly took over the army.
 Alp-Arslan died some days later, and Malik-Shah was declared as the new sultan of the empire.